Alex25i/MBTI-Coding-Task/README.md

 ### Time complexity

-The sorting has a time complexity of O(n log n)
+The sorting has a time complexity of O(n log n).
-The merge processing has a complexity of O(n) Therefore, the overall time complexity is O(n log n).
+The merge processing has a complexity of O(n).
+Therefore, the overall time complexity is O(n log n).

 ### Space complexity